-Nominees: Local non-profit community groups identified by the City as being qualified to use Community Priority Time at the Capital News Centre.
+Nominees: Local non-profit organizations (LNPO) identified by the City as being qualified to use Community Priority Time at the Capital News Centre and Prospera Arena.
 The City will decide who will have nominee status based on the following criteria which shall include all or a majority of the following conditions:

-- 1) The Nominee must have exclusive control of the Community Priority booked time and be responsible to directly pay the rental fees; - 2) The Nominee must be legally responsible and liable for all activities related to the event; - 3) The Nominee must be able to demonstrate that the financial risk and reward related to the event rests clearly with the Nominee; - 4) The Nominee must direct any net profit from the event to the purposes of the non-profit group; - 5) The Nominee may employ or contract others on a 'fee for service' for the delivery of the event; and - 6) Failure to comply with any or all the above mentioned conditions may result in the reduction of that LNPO's annual allocated hours.
+- 1) The Nominee must have Society status through the Corporate Registry; - 2) The Nominee must have exclusive control of the Community Priority booked time and be responsible to directly pay the rental fees; - The Nominee must be legally responsible and liable for all activities related to the event; - 4) The Nominee must be able to demonstrate that the financial risk and reward related to the event rests clearly with the Nominee; - 5) The Nominee must direct any net profit from the event to the purposes of the non-profit group; - 6) The Nominee may employ or contract others on a 'fee for service' for the delivery of the event; and - 7) Failure to comply with any or all the above mentioned conditions may result in the reduction of that LNPO's annual allocated hours.